Singaporeans Study: The 5 FAQs About Cyber Security

 - Deakin University offers a range of courses on cybersecurity.
-Deakin’s cybersecurity courses are completed between two to four years.
+Deakin’s cybersecurity courses are completed between two and four years.
 They offer undergraduate, postgraduate and research courses.

-- The University of Queensland offers certificate, diploma and master’s courses in cybersecurity.
+- The University of Queensland offers certificate programmes, diploma courses and master’s courses in cybersecurity.
 The duration ranges between 6 months and 2 years.

 - The University of Waikato offers a specialized Masters in Cyber Security programme.
 The duration of this course is 1.5 years.
 With a master’s in cybersecurity, you could expect to land in a higher position with higher pay.